 Harry also experiences this when he sees Ginny kissing Dean.
 It's described as a roaring monster in his chest.

 Arguably the series' biggest example was Severus Snape.
 He had a famous and bitter hate of James, who reciprocated it.
-While James' reasons aren't given explicitly given (though it was said he despied the Dark Arts and Snape showed an affinity for them), but Snape was envious of James' life compared to his (James was well-off, talented at Quidditch, intelligent, good-looking and a pretty nice guy, albeit prideful).
+While James' reasons aren't given explicitly given (though it was said he despied the Dark Arts and Snape was a natural at it), but Snape was envious of James' life compared to his (James was well-off, talented at Quidditch, intelligent, good-looking and a pretty nice guy, albeit prideful).
 This got worse when he discovered James liked Lily Evans (his only friend and also one-sided romantic interest).
 He never got over this as an adult and in fact, passed the hate down to James' son, Harry.

 Ivypool from Warrior Cats has this towards Dovewing because of her powers.
 But this is only because she doesn't know of her powers yet, and she gets really tired of living as her sister's "echo."
 However, she overcomes her jealosy when Dovewing reveals her powers after hearing Tigerstar's plan.